 The Solution: If you like chicken, try baked or grilled versions to avoid a calorie overload.
 Since conventional chicken feed often contains antibiotics to stimulate faster growth (and sometimes even arsenic), choose organic whenever you can.
 If you want to go the veggie route, try this delicious vegan Buffalo wings alternative.

-Robert Kenner, director of
+Robert Kenner, director of Food, Inc.

 The Problem: While filming Food Inc., Kenner says he wanted to film strawberry farmers applying pesticides to their fields.
 "The workers wear these suits to protect themselves from the dozens and dozens of known dangerous pesticides applied to strawberries," he says.
 "When I saw this, I thought to myself, if this is how berries are grown, I don't really want to eat them anymore.
 I haven't been able to eat a nonorganic strawberry ever since."
 Unfortunately, for the food-concerned public, he wasn't able to get footage of these farmers.
 "I guess they didn't think it looked too appetizing."

 The Solution: Opt for organic strawberries!
 The Environmental Working Group, which analyzes U.S. Department of Agriculture pesticide-residue data, has found 13 different pesticide residues on conventionally grown strawberries.

 Alexandra Scranton, director of science and research at Women’s Voices for the Earth